RosettaCommons/RFDesign/README.md

 ## License

-All code and neural network weights are released under the MIT license.
+All code and neural network weights are open source under the BSD license.

 ## Installation